-In general, the influence of climate induced carbon-cycle changes is modest in the Holocene.
+In general, the influence of climate induced carbon cycle changes is modest in the Holocene.
 This is indicated by the very similar Q in the CTL experiment.
 The biggest discrepancy between results from CTL versus those from CIRC and BIO emerge during the industrial period.
 Q drops rapidly in CTL as the combustion of the radiocarbon-depleted fossil fuel is not explicitly included.

-In a In a further sensitivity run, the influence of the interhemispheric $\Delta^{14}\mathrm{C}$ gradient on Q is explored (Fig. 8e-8e; dashed line).
+In a further sensitivity run, the influence of the interhemispheric Δ^{14} C gradient on Q is explored (Fig. 8e; dashed line).
 In simulation INT09 the Northern Hemisphere dataset IntCal09 is applied globally and all other forcings are as in BIO.
-Differences in Q between CIRC/BIO and INT09 are generally smaller than $20\,\mathrm{mol}\,\mathrm{yr}^{-1}$ , but grow to $50\,\mathrm{mol}\,\mathrm{yr}^{-1}$ from 1900 to 1950 AD.
-The reason are the different slopes in the last decades of the Northern northern and Southern Hemisphere record.
-This mid-20th century difference has important consequences for the reconstruction of solar modulation as described in section 3.3.
-This sensitivity experiment demonstrates that spatial gradients in atmospheric $\Delta^{14}\mathrm{C}$ and in resulting radiocarbon fluxes should be taken into account, at least for the industrial periodusing a spatially resolved model.
+Differences in Q between CIRC/BIO and INT09 are generally smaller than 20 mol yr-1, but grow to 50 mol yr-1 from 1900 to 1950 AD.
+The reason is the different slopes in the last decades of the Northern and Southern Hemisphere records.
+This mid-20th century difference has important consequences for the reconstruction of solar modulation as described in Sect.
+3.3.
+This sensitivity experiment demonstrates that spatial gradients in atmospheric Δ^{14} C and in resulting radiocarbon fluxes should be taken into account, at least for the industrial period.